DidacRomero/Fog-of-War/docs/README.md

 Debug Functionalities: **F1** Toggle Fog of war on/off, **1** Toggle Grid on/off, **2** Reset visbility

+In case that what to see gifs and solutions are still broken: check them in the original README https://github.com/DidacRomero/Fog-of-War#implementation-code-exercise-get-the-algorithm-running .

 ### TODO 1
 Here we must understand how to get the visibility of a tile from the visibility map inside the FowManager Module.
 Hint: the function to get the info is called ``GetVisibilityTileAt``
 TODO 1 Right now all tiles are being drawn by the Blit below.
 Check the current  FOW_TileState of x and y map coordinates in the visbility map.
 Use the 2 variables described before (x and y) in the call of the function.
 If the tile we are checking is diferent than the UNVISITED FOW_TileState, print it .